 - sexual comments, (such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names) - sexual "jokes" or taunting - physical behaviour, (such as: deliberately brushing against someone, interfering with someone's clothes and displaying pictures, photos or drawings of a sexual nature - online sexual harassment, (which may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence).
-It may include: - o non-consensual sharing of sexual images and videos\. - sexualised online bullying - o unwanted sexual comments and messages (including on social media) - sexual exploitation (coercion and threats). - upskirting; this is now a criminal offence, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It may include: - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery).

+- sexualised online bullying - unwanted sexual comments and messages (including on social media) - sexual exploitation (coercion and threats). - upskirting; this is now a criminal offence, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

-\ UK Council for Child Internet Safety (UKCIS) provides detailed advice for schools on the sharing of nude and semi nude images (sexting) (refer to links in Appendix 2).
+UK Council for Child Internet Safety (UKCIS) provides detailed advice for schools on the sharing of nude and semi nude images (sexting) (refer to links in Appendix 2).